Aurora Hunting Tour

 Here is how I see my job:

-Being on time at a good spot is crucial!
-Even when the conditions are perfect, many people miss the show (arrive too late, or leave too early).
+Being on time, at a good spot, is most important.
+Even in perfect weather, many people miss the show – arriving too late, or leave too early.
 Best timing of the aurora changes night to night, and my role is to get you organised, and be ready.
-When conditions are more difficult, timing becomes even more critical — we need to reach clear skies in time.

-2) Driving to the best spot
+2) Being at the best spot

 - Escaping light pollution